 3. Rich Dad Poor Dad by Robert T. Kiyosaki – The book is a unique perspective through exposure to a pair of disparate influences: his own highly educated but fiscally unstable father, and the multimillionaire eighth-grade dropout father of his closest friend.
 The lifelong monetary problems experienced by his “poor dad” (whose weekly paychecks, while respectable, were never quite sufficient to meet family needs) pounded home the counterpoint communicated by his “rich dad” (that “the poor and the middle-class work for money,” but “the rich have money work for them”).

 Taking that message to heart, Kiyosaki was able to retire at 47.
-Rich Dad, Poor Dad, written with consultant and CPA Sharon L. Lechter, lays out his the philosophy behind his relationship with money.
+Rich Dad, Poor Dad, written with consultant and CPA Sharon L. Lechter, lays out his philosophy behind his relationship with money.

 4. The Family CFO by Kim Snider – Snider explains the basics of personal finance and investing in simple, easy-to-tackle steps that will lead you straight to financial freedom.
-If you want–or need–to get you financial house in order and keep it there, this guide offers clear-cut advice on planning, saving, investing, and managing risk.
+If you want–or need–to get your financial house in order and keep it there, this guide offers clear-cut advice on planning, saving, investing, and managing risk.

-Applying the basic principles of how to manage a successful business, Snider teaches readers critical skills, such as creating personal financial statements, building a six-month emergency fund, identifying their greatest risk and how to protect themselves, determining their money’s higher purpose, and more.
+Applying the basic principles of how to manage a successful business, Snider teaches readers critical skills, such as creating personal financial statements, building a six-month emergency fund, identifying their greatest risk, and how to protect themselves, determining their money’s higher purpose, and more.

 5. Beating the Street by Peter Lynch – Peter Lynch’s “invest in what you know” strategy has made him a household name with investors both big and small.
 An important key to investing, Lynch says, is to remember that stocks are not lottery tickets.
-There’s a company behind every stock and a reason companies and their stocks perform the way they do.
+There’s a company behind every stock and reason companies and their stocks perform the way they do.

 In this book, newly revised and updated for the paperback edition, Peter Lynch shows you how you can become an expert in a company and how you can build a profitable investment portfolio, based on your own experience and insights and on straightforward do-it-yourself research.
 There’s no reason the individual investor can’t match wits with the experts, and this book will show you how.